solar-cooker-UHasselt/kicad-arduino-uno-r4-wifi/README.md

 - Altium layer (72) has no KiCad equivalent.
 It has been moved to KiCad layer Eco1_User.
 - Footprint J3 pad 1-6 uses a complex pad stack (not yet supported.)
 - Footprint J6 pad 1-6 uses a complex pad stack (not yet supported.)

-## TODO

-- DL1, DL2, DL3 and DL4 are having issues in the PCB
-- lots a vias connected to unknown net
-- footprint L3: PMF42